Hapinhan History, Family Crest & Coats of Arms

 The surname Hapinhan was first found in Norfolk where they were conjecturally descended from Roger Bigod, one of the most distinguished of all Norman nobles, who was granted the lands by King William, Duke of Normandy after the Norman Conquest in 1066 A.D, and was a junior branch of the Bigots.
 The village of Erpingham or anciently Herpincham consisted largely of a church and cottages, and was recorded in the Domesday Book in 1086.
 "The church, which is in the decorated and later English styles, with a lofty embattled tower, was repaired in 1841; in the south aisle is a brass effigy of a knight in armour, to the memory of Sir John de Erpingham, a great contributor towards the erection of the church."

 Early History of the Hapinhan family

-Another 173 words (12 lines of text) are included under the topic Early Hapinhan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hapinhan research.
+Another 87 words (6 lines of text) are included under the topic Early Hapinhan History in all our PDF Extended History products and printed products wherever possible.

 Hapinhan Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Erpingham, Erpincham, Herpingham, Herpincham, Empringham and many more.